grafana/grafana/docs/sources/panels/field-options/_index.md

 ## Field options

-_Field options_, both standard and custom, can be found in the **Field** tab in the panel editor.
+_Field options_, both standard and custom, can be found in the Field tab in the panel editor.
 Changes on this tab apply to all fields (i.e. series/columns).
 For example, if you change the unit to percentage, then all fields with numeric values are displayed in percentages.
-[Apply a field option](#configure-all-fields).
+Learn how to apply a field option in [Configure all fields](configure-all-fields.md).

 ## Field overrides

-_Field overrides_ can be added in the **Overrides** tab in the panel editor.
-There you can add the same options as you find in the **Field** tab, but they are only applied to specific fields.
-[Apply an override](#override-a-field).
+_Field overrides_ can be added in the Overrides tab in the panel editor.
+There you can add the same options as you find in the Field tab, but they are only applied to specific fields.
+Learn how to apply an override in [Configure specific fields](configure-specific-fields.md).

-## Configure fields

-Standard options
-Table options
-Configure all fields
-Configure specific fields
+## Available field options and overrides

+Field option types are common to both field options and field overrides.
+The only difference is whether the change will apply to all fields (apply in the Field tab) or to a subset of fields (apply in the Overrides tab).

+- [Standard field options]({{< relref "standard-field-options.md" >}}) apply to all visualizations that allow transformations.
+- [Table field options]({{< relref "table-options.md" >}}), which only apply to table visualizations.

 ## Examples